 Take a moment to think about your last trip.
 While at the airport, how many black suitcases did you see?
 My guess is that most of the suitcases were black.
 An orange or plaid suitcase on the other hand, would really stand apart from the crowd.

-But if that’s not your travel style(by the way, it’s not mine either), tie a brightly colored ribbon to your luggage instead.
+But if that’s not your travel style, tie a brightly colored ribbon to your luggage instead.

 People at airports are always in a hurry and many bags look alike.
 Make baggage mix-ups less likely my buying baggage tags for your luggage.
 Even if someone takes your bag by mistake, a glance at the tag will make it easy to return the bag to the correct owner without revealing the bag’s personal content.